statisticalbiotechnology/dsbook/dsbook/statistics/significance.md

 3. **Repeat** the permutation process many times to build a distribution of losses under the null hypothesis.
 4. Calculate the **$p$ value** by comparing the observed loss to this distribution.

-### Code Example: Permutation Test for Model Significance
+### Code Example: Permutation Test for comparing means of two poulations

 Below is an example of how to implement permutation testing for assessing the significance of differences between two samples.